netgroup/kubernetes-playground/README.md

 ### Debugging ansible operations

 Ansible output is saved in the `/vagrant/ansible_output.txt`.

-It is possible to execute the a provisioner in Vagrant called `ansible-debug`:
+For debbugging and development purpose, you can run a Vagrant provisioner called `ansible-debug` as follows:

         ```shell
         vagrant provision --provision-with ansible-debug
         ```
 With this provisioner, ansible will execute only the tasks tagged as follows:

         ```yaml
           tags:
             - ansible_debug